 - Envelope recipient address

-With this information triplet, we have a unique relationship for that particular SMTP session as follows:
+With this information, we've a unique relationship for that particular SMTP session:

-- If we have never seen this triplet of information before, a server busy status (451 Resource is Temporarily Unavailable) is issued.
+- If we've never seen thisinformation before, a server busy status (451 Resource is Temporarily Unavailable) is issued.
 This is a temporary failure and is maintained for 60 seconds, forcing the sending server to queue and retry.

 - A correctly configured MTA always attempts to retry the message's delivery.
 If the MTA retries after 60 seconds and before the 12 hour upper limit, the message is accepted.